sudo apt-get install vsftpd

 # sudo systemctl restart vsftpd

-- Get the IP Address of your server with ifconfig command and access FTP with the port 21.
+10. Get the IP Address of your server with the ifconfig command and access FTP with port 21.

-- Access the FTP using Username and Password of the same user from local FTP client like FileZila.
+11. Access the FTP using the Username and Password of the same user from a local FTP client like FileZilla.